 Sustainable Freight Transport Initiative

 On January 23, 2014, the Air Resources Board (ARB or Board) adopted Resolution 14-2 which directed staff to engage all interested stakeholders to provide input on the development of a Sustainable Freight Strategy (Strategy) document by the end of 2014.
-The purpose of the Strategy is to identify and prioritize actions that move California towards a sustainable freight transport system that is characterized by zero or near zero emissions.
-The Strategy will also recognize other freight system priorities including: keeping California’s ports and logistics industry competitive; creating jobs in California and training local workers; system reliability, velocity and capacity; integration with the national and international freight transportation system; transition to cleaner, renewable transportation energy sources; and a system that supports healthy, livable communities.
-The Strategy will include recommendations for near-term actions that come out of stakeholder input and technology assessments for truck, rail, ship, commercial harbor craft, air cargo, and cargo handling equipment.
+The purpose of the Strategy is to identify and prioritize actions to move California towards a sustainable freight transport system that is characterized by improved efficiency, zero or near-zero emissions, and increased competitiveness of the logistics system.
+This is a vital part of our efforts to reduce localized health risk near freight facilities, attain air quality standards in each region, and reduce California's contributions to global climate change.
+The Strategy also recognizes other freight system priorities, including: reliability, velocity and capacity; integration with the national and international freight transportation systems; transition to cleaner, renewable transportation energy sources; and a system that supports healthy, livable communities.
+In addition, the Strategy must recognize the value of improving the competitiveness of our ports and logistics industry; creating jobs in California and training local workers to support the new transport system; increasing energy security; and improving mobility.
+The Strategy will include recommendations for near-term actions that are informed by stakeholder input, sector-based technology assessments, and staff's analyses.
 ARB staff is also working closely with Caltrans and the California Freight Advisory Committee to ensure the State’s freight efforts are coordinated.

 Other ARB Activities

 Emission Reduction Plans for Ports and Goods Movement Action Plan